kbarkhausen/CleanSolution/README.md

 This EXE will travel through your source code eliminating the files that are commonly added during a build so that you can restore the source to it's pre-build condition.
 It will eliminate a lot of excess files not needed until you need to build this solution again.

 It will eliminate the following folders:
-- /bin
+- /bin (stores compiled DLL files)
-- /obj
+- /obj (stores compilation files)
-- /packages
+- /packages (stores downloaded C# NuGet packages)
-- /node_modules
+- /node_modules (stores downloaded NPM packages)
-- /dist (commonly used to store compiled UI components)
-- /tmp (commonly used to store temp files)
 - /Test_Results (stores the C# unit testing results)

 ## Prerequisites